index

 PHPSESSID=d7h2fslk252kvd2lil6mdhufc0

-Now we were able to login and get the passwords because we can now get valid csrf_tokens.
+Now we were able to log in and get the passwords because we could get valid CSRF tokens.

 UserPassword email